-"Section 1812(f) of the Social Security Act (the Act) authorizes the Secretary to grant SNF coverage in the absence of a qualifying hospital stay, as long as this action does not increase total program payments and does not alter the SNF benefit's "acute care nature" (that is, its orientation toward relatively short-term and intensive care).
+"Section 1812(f) of the Social Security Act (the Act) authorizes the Secretary to grant SNF coverage in the absence of a qualifying hospital stay, as long as this action does not increase total program payments and does not alter the SNF benefit's "acute care nature" (that is, its These waivers conflict with the integration mandate in the U.S. Supreme Court Olmstead decision and federal guidance from DOJ, DHS and FEMA on serving people with disabilities in the most integrated setting appropriate to the person, including in a disaster.
 There are no waivers to civil rights in disasters or disaster loopholes.